ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 }
 ```

-Although the above `get` operation is seemingly a blocking operation, internally, it does an asynchronous execution using the non-blocking I/O, where the current execution thread is released to the Ballerina runtime scheduler to be used by others Ballerina strands.
+Although the above `get` operation is seemingly a blocking operation, internally, it does an asynchronous execution using the non-blocking I/O, where the current execution thread is released to the Ballerina runtime scheduler to be used by other Ballerina strands.
 After the I/O operation is done, the program execution automatically resumes from where it was suspended.
-This pattern gives you a much more convenient programming model than handling non-blocking I/O manually while providing maximum performance efficiency.
+This pattern gives you a much more convenient programming model than handling the non-blocking I/O manually while providing maximum performance efficiency.

 ## Client Objects